deadbushmc/AdvanceKillMoney/README.md

-# AdvanceKillMoney
+<h1>AdvanceKillMoney</h1>
-Best and Advanced KillMoney Plugin For PocketMine-MP
+AdvanceKillMoney is really advanced and fully configurable KillMoney plugin for PocketMine-MP